svalqui/svalqui.github.io/pages/notes_linux.md

     Ctrl+b ; Toggle between the current and previous pane Ctrl+b x Close the current pane
-    Ctrl+b ] , enter in scroll mode, the you can use the arrows 'q' to quit scroll mode
+    Ctrl+b ] , enter in scroll mode, the you can use the arrows 'q' to quit scroll mode Ctrl+b Arrowa, to move between panes
+    Ctrl+b :  Opens tmux command pront
+Command prompt commnads
+setw synchronize-panes on   , all typed on one panes will be replicated on the others, sync typing, parallel tyeping setw synchronize-panes off  , switches off sync typing

 ```
 ## VirtualBox
 Install